suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 This applies a different font, sets the background and text color, removes the borders, applies padding, and some border-radius.

-To apply the style to the _heart_ in our text we will wrap it in a `<span class="hearts">` and then apply this style:
+To apply the style to the _heart_ in our text, we will wrap it in a `<span class="hearts">` and then apply this style:

 ```css